 Zenit’s single pressed boards ensure that every board feels exactly the same and retains its shape, pop and ultimately long lasting lamination.

-We only use Epoxy resin, usually used in the snowboard/surf industry, to glue our boards.
+We only use Epoxy resin, the same that is found in the snowboard/surf industry to laminate our boards.

-When the two epoxy agents are fused and heated, there's a better bond during curing.
-The solution goes deeper into the wood grain which merges the plies and the epoxy together.
+When the two epoxy agents are fused and heated, there's a superior bond is attained.
+The solution is absorbed into the wood grain which merges the plies and the epoxy together.
 All of this results in a longer lasting board in terms of stiffness, pop, lamination and overall resilience to the elements.

-We only use the highest quality canadian maple veneers, which are typically used only for top and bottom plies on most skateboards on the market right now.
+We use the highest quality Canadian Maple veneers, which are typically used only for top and bottom plies on most skateboards on the market right now.

 Many of our boards have a central ply made of poplar, allowing for a lighter board which absorbs more of the vibration from the road.